icgowtham/Miscellany/README.md

-# repos_perl
+# Miscellay
-Some sample programs created using Perl.
+Some sample programs created using various languages like Perl, Python, etc.